 Thank you for your friendship and support.
-We hope you enjoy making your friendship bracelets, and we look forward to receiving them and sharing the international friendship!
+We hope you enjoy making your friendship bracelets, and we look forward to receiving your stories of sharing the international friendship of Sangam World Centre!

 What is the point of the project?

-‘Sangam’ means ‘coming together’ and we, along with the other world centres, are a meeting point for girl guides and girl scouts from around the world.
+‘Sangam’ means ‘coming together’ and we, along with the other World Centres, are a meeting point for Girl Guides and Girl Scouts from around the world.
 We want to celebrate and share that international friendship, and bracelets seemed like the perfect way to do this.
-Soon we’ll produce a tag that you can send with your bracelets telling us where you’re from.

-The project also gives you a way to start spreading the word about WAGGGS, your own experiences of guiding/scouting, or to advertise your troop/unit.
-You don’t have to make bracelets just for Sangam.
-Make some extra ones and give them to a friend, and when you do so, tell them about Girl guiding and why it’s such an amazing thing to be a part of.
+The project also gives you a way to start spreading the word about WAGGGS, your own experiences of Guiding/Girl Scouting, or to advertise your troop/unit.
+Make some extra ones and give them to a friend, and when you do so, tell them about Girl Guiding and Girl Scouting and why it’s such an amazing thing to be a part of.

 Who came up with the project?
 Is it a WAGGGS thing?

 This project is a Sangam initiative.
-It was conceived quite a while ago by a volunteer, and has finally been put into action by our current staff and volunteer team.
-Maybe if we’re successful, we could branch out and encourage the other world centres to get involved – who knows?!
+It was conceived quite a while ago by a volunteer, and was put into action by our 2011 staff and volunteer team.

 How can I find out more?